frankdilo/FDStatusBarNotifierView/README.md

-**FDStatusBarNotifier** is an UIView subclass that lets you display notifications using the space in which the status bar resides.
+**FDStatusBarNotifierView** is a view that lets you display notifications and messages using the space in which the status bar resides.

 ![](http://github.com/frankdilo/FDStatusBarNotifierView/raw/master/Screenshot.png)